RaikohGrass/ML_Azure/README.md

 ## Future work
 It would be nice to know if increasing the range of the search space for the hyperdrive would bring any increase on the performance of the system.
+Since we are using a restricted search space it can be possible that our hyperdrive run get stuck in a local optimum.
+Making the search space wider could brin us closer to the global optimum for our problem.
 I would also like to know if autoML can make an optimized LogisticRegression and compare it to the one obtained with Hyperdrive

 ## Proof of cluster clean up